-After their victory over Napoleon the Kings of Britain and Prussia and the Tsar of Russia celebrated their triumph in London and exchanged elaborate presents.
-The Prussian King received a small, fully rigged ship to sail on the lakes of Berlin.
+After their victory over Napoleon the monarchs of Britain, Prussia, Russia and Austria celebrate their triumph in London and exchange elaborate presents.
+The Prussian King receives a small, fully rigged ship to sail on the lakes of Berlin.

-The British King William IV - on the throne since 1830 - decided to build a new and better ship for the Prussian King Friedrich Wilhelm III to replace the ship from 1814.
-William IV, himself an officer of the Royal Navy, gave orders to the Royal Dockyard at Woolwich to build a new ship in the form of a miniature frigate.
+The British King William IV - on the throne since 1830 - decides to build a new and better ship for the Prussian King Friedrich Wilhelm III to replace the ship of 1814.
+William IV, himself an officer of the Royal Navy, gives orders to the Royal Dockyard at Woolwich to build a new ship in the form of a miniature frigate.

-On May 1st 1832 the ship was launched and named ROYAL LOUISE in honour to the late Prussian Queen Louise who had died in 1810.
-In June of the same year high ranking officers of the Royal Navy sailed the miniature frigate to Potsdam.
-In a festive ceremony the ship was handed over to the Prussian King Friedrich Wilhelm III.
+On May 1st the ship is launched and named ROYAL LOUISE in honour to the late Prussian Queen Louise who had died in 1810.
+In June of the same year high ranking officers of the Royal Navy sail the miniature frigate to Potsdam.
+In a festive ceremony the ship is handed over to the Prussian King Friedrich Wilhelm III.

-To protect the valuable ship during the winter, a boat house, the Fregattenschuppen, was built on the Pfaueninsel.
-The architect was Albert Dietrich Schadow, Prussian Hofbauconducteur and a member of the building commission for Berlin Palace.
+To protect the valuable ship during the winter, a boat house, the Fregattenschuppen, is built on the Pfaueninsel.
+The architect is Albert Dietrich Schadow, Prussian "Hofbauconducteur" and a member of the building commission for Berlin Palace.
 This Fregattenschuppen is still used today for ROYAL LOUISE in winter.

-In return, King William IV received a pompous, ninety centimeters tall vase from the Königlich Preussische Porzellan Manufaktur.
+In return, King William IV receives a pompous, ninety centimetres tall vase from the Königliche Porzellan-Manufaktur in Berlin.
 It is presently kept in the White Drawing Room of Windsor Castle.

-More details of the decoration and the history of the vase can be seen in the royal collection which catalogues the artworks of Queen Elizabeth II.
+More details of the decoration and the history of the vase can be seen in the database of the Royal Collection which catalogues the antiques of Queen Elizabeth II.

 See: Urn | Royal Collection Trust

-A new home port, the Matrosenstation, was constructed for the ROYAL LOUISE on the shores of the lake Jungfernsee in Potsdam, near the Glienicker Brücke.
+A new home port, the Matrosenstation, is constructed for the ROYAL LOUISE on the shores of the lake Jungfernsee in Potsdam, near the Glienicker Brücke.

-Under Kaiser Wilhelm II new buildings are constructed for the Matrosenstation; designed in traditional Norwegian style.
-The ensemble was named Kongsnæs, which in Norwegian translates kings promontory.
+Under Kaiser Wilhelm II new buildings are constructed for the Matrosenstation, designed in traditional Norwegian style.
+The ensemble is named Kongsnæs, which in Norwegian translates "king´s promontory".

-During World War I the ROYAL LOUISE was stored in the winter boat house, the Fregattenschuppen, on the Pfaueninsel.
+During World War I the ROYAL LOUISE is stored in the winter boat house, the Fregattenschuppen, on the Pfaueninsel.

 In the Weimar Republic the estates of the Prussian royal dynasty are dissolved.
 The ROYAL LOUISE remains the property of the former German Emperor Wilhelm II.
-The ship is handed over to the sailing club Verein Seglerhaus am Wannsee (VSaW) e.V. in Berlin, where she served as a sail training ship for young sailors.
+The ship is handed over to the sailing club Verein Seglerhaus am Wannsee in Berlin, where she serves as a sail training ship for young sailors.

 With maintenance fees no longer affordable the unrigged ship is handed over to the Prussian State Institute of Fishing in Sacrow near Berlin.

-The Reichsmarine (German Navy) take the ROYAL LOUISE over and she is moved to Kiel on the Baltic Coast and misused for Nazi propaganda purposes.
-She was placed ashore as a memorial to German marine history.
+The Reichsmarine (German Navy) takes the ROYAL LOUISE over, and she is moved to Kiel on the Baltic Coast and misused for Nazi propaganda purposes.
+She is placed ashore as a memorial to German marine history.

-After World War II the Allied Command in Germany announced that all military memorials must be removed.
+After World War II the Allied Command in Germany announces that all military memorials must be removed.
 The ship, already in very poor condition, is scrapped.